realworldocaml/book/en/command-line-parsing.md

 (such as interactive input) if certain fields are encountered.

-Let's build the specification for a single argument that is specified directly on the command-line.
-This is known as an _anonymous_ argument.
+Let's build the specification for a single argument that is specified directly on the command-line (this is known as an _anonymous_ argument).

 ```ocaml
 Command.Spec.(